Shah-Mazhar/Car-Sales-Dashboard/README.md

 • Created a bar, line and column chart from 4 different privot tables.

-• Inserted 4 charts into a dashboard by formating with similar design.
+• Inserted 4 charts into a dashboard by formating with similar designs.

 • The dashboard is interactive and the user can format the data for speific visualization.